 demo accounts the access to historical data is limited.

 - Asset parameters.
 The Oanda V20 API does not return rollover rates, so

-swap and commission must be located on the Oanda website and manually entered in the asset list.
+swap and commission must be identified on the Oanda website and manually entered in the asset list.

 TickTime and/or reduce

-= 4 or 5), otherwise closing trades can cause error
+= 4 or 5), otherwise closing trades will cause error

 - Multiple instances.
 Due to the NFA compliance, multiple

 Zorro instances can only trade on the same Oanda account when they trade